-The School Standards Committee must appoint a designated teacher who works with local authorities and parents/carers to promote the educational achievement of registered pupils who are looked after and previously looked after.
+The School Standards Committee have appointed a designated teacher who works with local authorities and parents/carers to promote the educational achievement of registered pupils in our school who are looked after and previously looked after.

-Our Designated Teacher will work across the school to promote and improve educational outcomes for children in care using evidence-based interventions.
+Our Designated Teacher works across the school to promote and improve educational outcomes for children in care using evidence-based interventions.
 This includes children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
-The Designated Teacher is appropriately trained and has relevant qualifications, training, and experience.
+The Designated Teacher is appropriately trained and has relevant qualifications and experience.